Online poker is not legal in Colorado, yet.

 Colorado online poker sites will most likely offer free play to attract new customers, just like most legal online poker sites do in other states.

 Giving free bonus cash as an incentive to sign up has proven to be a successful poker marketing strategy in other states.

-PokerStars Pennsylvania offers you $50 in free play as long as you sign up using the PokerStars PA bonus code None - Use Links and deposit at least $20.
+PokerStars Pennsylvania offers you $50 in free play when you play 1 hand, and deposit at least $20.